The Best Standing Desks You Can Buy In Australia

 UpDown Pro vs Desky Dual

 The first thing to note with the UpDown desk is the weight.
 With the frame weighing in at 41kg, vs the 36kg Desky, that’s a 5kg gain.
-Now, the weight can be a plus and a minus – extra weight does add to the stability of the desk, but in our testing we found no discernible difference here – probably due to the Desky frame design and the powerful motors.
+Now, the weight can be a plus and a minus – extra weight does add to the stability of the desk, but in our testing we found no discernible difference here – probably due to the Desky frame design that features a full length cable management system, which further bolsters the frame.

 Extra weight is of course a factor if you ever need to move the desk around or rearrange, so depending on your needs, this could be considered a minus.
 The UpDown does however have a bigger lifting capacity than the Desky sit stand desk, capable of lifting 150kg – which, although impressive, is simply more lift then 99% of users will ever need – hence the relatively low ranking.
 If you have a particularly heavy set up, the UpDown is a great option.